XRPLF/xrpl-dev-portal/content/concepts/tokens/nfts/guaranteeing-a-fixed-supply.md

 ---
 html: nft-fixed-supply.html
 parent: non-fungible-tokens.html
+seo:
-blurb: Use a new account to mint a fixed number of NFTs, then black hole the account.
+    description: Use a new account to mint a fixed number of NFTs, then black hole the account.
 labels:
   - Non-fungible Tokens, NFTs
 ---